grzesiek-galezowski/tdd-ebook/manuscript/190_Why_do_we_need_composability.md

 Summary -- are you still with me?
 --------------------------------

-We started with what seemed to be a repetition from basic object oriented programming course, using a basic example.
+We started with what seemed to be a repetition from basic object-oriented programming course, using a basic example.
 It was necessary though to make a fluent transition to the benefits of composability we eventually introduced at the end.
 I hope you did not get overwhelmed and can understand now why I am putting so much stress on composability.

 In the next chapter, we will take a closer look at composing objects itself.

-[^skipfunc]: I am simplifying the discussion on purpose, leaving out e.g. functional languages and assuming that "pre-object oriented" means procedural or structural.
+[^skipfunc]: I am simplifying the discussion on purpose, leaving out e.g. functional languages and assuming that "pre-object-oriented" means procedural or structural.
 While this is not true in general, this is how the reality looked like for many of us.
 If you are good at functional programming, you already understand the benefits of composability.

 [^moreonindependence]: More on context-independence and what these "special places" are, in the next chapters.